Economics (PhD)

 2

 Sequences in two fields of economics must be completed with a 3.00 GPA or better.
-Credit for Research: [Topic] (EC 601), Dissertation (EC 603), Reading and Conference: [Topic] (EC 605), or Practicum: [Topic] (EC 606) cannot be counted toward the field requirement.
+Breadth courses must be taken outside the two chosen fields and completed with a 3.00 GPA or better.
+Credit for Research: [Topic] (EC 601), Dissertation (EC 603), Reading and Conference: [Topic] (EC 605), or Practicum: [Topic] (EC 606) cannot be counted toward the field or breadth requirements.

 3